HanshengGUO/y-intercept-coding-test/README.md

 * **Thread-safe Queue**:
   * A Queue is used to store log messages.
 This ensures that communication between the main thread (application) and the log writer thread is thread-safe.
 * **Logging Loop**:
-  * The run method contains the main loop that continuously checks for new log messages and writes them to the file.
+  * The run method contains the main loop that continuously checks for new log messages and writes them to the file.\
-* Error Handling:
-  * Any exceptions raised during file writing are caught and printed to the console, as per the requirements.

 ### ILog Interface
 * Initialization: